eliasmagn/postmarketOS_kiauh/README.md

 `systemctl`.

 - When NetworkManager is installed during the KlipperScreen flow on systemd, the helper now prints a reboot reminder instead of forcing an immediate restart so unattended runs can finish cleanly before you reboot manually.
+- On OpenRC devices the standalone KlipperScreen path now installs a native `/etc/init.d/KlipperScreen` script, links it into the default runlevel, and exports the same environment variables as the upstream systemd unit so boot-to-console deployments land in the touch UI automatically.

 ### 📱 Wayland mobile-shell presets